 PhD students in the Biblical Studies program must take the following courses:

 - BS900 Research Methodology – 3 credits

-- BS901 Introduction to Reformation and Post-Reformation Studies – 3 credits
+- BS902 Introduction to Reformed Spirituality and Piety – 3 credits

 - BS/CH/HOM991 Dissertation Proposal – 3 credits

 Students must take an additional seven (7) courses for credit of which at least four courses must be from the area of concentration (designated by the prefix BS), one course from another doctoral concentration (either Historical Theology or Homiletics), and two courses related to the student’s concentration must be taken from an external higher-education institution (an approved course partner of PRTS).
 Please consult the course schedule for doctoral courses related to the Biblical Studies emphasis.
 Aside from these listed courses, students may upon approval enroll in BS999 – Directed Research, the course content and syllabus to be arranged between the student and the advisor.

 The following guidelines pertain to the PhD dissertation: